What Kavanaugh Can Teach Teens

 Same is true for the hook-up culture, alive and well on college campuses today.
 Alcohol is all part of the “fun.”
 Indeed, alcohol’s role in the hookup culture is twofold:

-- Alcohol is the tool used to numb the senses beforehand.
+- Alcohol is the tool used to numb the senses before anything happens.

-- Alcohol is the defense for what happened afterwards.
+- Alcohol is the defense for the behavior after it happens.

 This reality is why we recommend you not drink and date.
 Especially if you have future political aspirations.